Mo5mami/kinasa_2nd_place/README.md

 # Instruction:
 1. Put the data provided by the competition in data
-2. run notebooks work0 -- work6 to predict experiments
+2. run notebooks work0 -- work6 to predict experiments ( Run the notebooks one by one, NOT all at a time!)
 3. run the notebook blend and you'll have the file "final_submission.csv" in the main directory

 Check "how_to_run.txt" for more details!